jstransformers/jstransformer/README.md

 {fn: Function, dependencies: Array.<String>}
 ```

- - `fn` represents the result as a string
+ - `fn` is a function that takes a locals object and returns the rendered template as a string.
- - `dependencies` is an array of files that were read in as part of the render process (or an empty array if there were no dependencies)
+ - `dependencies` is an array of file names that were read in as part of the compilation process (or an empty array if there were no dependencies)

 #### `.compile`